This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.3!

 Stateless vs Stateful Implementations

-@McpTool(name = "stateful-tool", description = "Tool with server exchange")
+@McpTool(name = "unified-tool", description = "Tool with unified request context")

 @McpToolParam(description = "Input", required = true) String input) {